Huang Shixiang

-Huang Shixiang (黄世骧 (Huáng Shìxiāng); born January 1941) is a Chinese Beijing opera performance artist.
-His father Pugong, was the son of Zaixun, a Manchu prince of the late Qing dynasty.
-His great-great-grandfather was the Daoguang Emperor.
+Huang Shixiang (born 1934) is a Chinese Beijing opera singer best known for his performances in "Jade River" Taijun Cichao (太君辭朝) and Hongzong Liema (紅鬃烈馬).
+His father, Pugong, was the son of Zaixun, a Manchu prince of the late Qing dynasty.
+Had the empire not been abolished, he would be fourth in line to the throne if eligible as of 2024, behind Jin Yuzhang and his brothers.

 Huang has gone to some lengths to conceal his imperial ancestry.
-Rather than his father's family name Aisin Gioro or its Chinese form Jin (金), he goes by the maiden name of his mother Huang Yongni (黃詠霓), who is better known by her stage name Xue Yanqin, and was also a famous Beijing opera actress.
+Rather than his father's family name Aisin Gioro or its Chinese form Jin, he goes by the maiden name of his mother Huang Yongni (stage name Xue Yanqin), who was also a famous Beijing opera actress.
 He is likewise registered as a member of his mother's Hui Chinese ethnic group rather than as a Manchu.

-Had the empire not been abolished, he would be fourth in line to the throne if eligible as of 2025, behind his cousin Jin Yuzhang (current head of House of Aisin-Gioro) and his two younger brothers, all whom have no sons.